-The school will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+The headteacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE when needed.

-10. Monitoring arrangements
+11. Monitoring arrangements

-The delivery of RSE is monitored by the subject leader and possibly SLT through:
+The delivery of RSE is monitored by the assistant Headteacher through:

 - Learning observations

-- Planning scrutiny
+- · Planning scrutiny

 - Pupil interviews

-- Work scruting
+- · Work scrutiny